Profit Shifting of Multinational Corporations Worldwide: Introduction

-Third, among headquarter countries with available data, MNCs headquartered in the US and China are the most aggressive in terms of profit shifting.
-In contrast, we find no evidence of profit shifting towards tax havens by MNCs headquartered in South Africa and Denmark.
+Third, among headquarter countries reporting on over 20 jurisdictions, MNCs headquartered in the United States, Brazil and Singapore are the most aggressive in terms of profit shifting.
+In contrast, we find no evidence of profit shifting towards tax havens by MNCs headquartered in South Africa and Malaysia.
 While a great deal of previous research has been carried out on US-headquartered MNCs due to data availability, our results highlight that they are not necessarily representative of all MNCs and that there are important differences across countries.
 Consequently, policymakers might negotiate international agreements differently if they know how aggressive their own MNCs are in comparison with other countries' MNCs with respect to profit shifting.

 Fourth, we contribute to the ongoing discussion of which countries lose more tax revenue due to profit shifting.
-CBCR data has much higher country coverage (192 countries) and includes many lower-income countries for the first time.
-We find that it is precisely these lower-income countries which tend to lose more tax revenue due to profit shifting relative to their total tax revenue, directly contravening one of the goals of the 2030 Agenda for Sustainable Development, namely to: ``Strengthen domestic resource mobilization, including through international support to lower-income countries, to improve domestic capacity for tax and other revenue collection''.
-In absolute terms, the United States is estimated to suffer the most from profit shifting while other high-income countries such as Germany and France are estimated to lose between one quarter and two-thirds of their profit base in this manner.
+CBCR data has much higher country coverage (214 countries) and includes many lower-income countries for the first time.
+We find that it is precisely these lower-income countries that tend to lose more tax revenue due to profit shifting relative to their total tax revenue, directly contravening one of the goals of the 2030 Agenda for Sustainable Development, namely to: ``Strengthen domestic resource mobilization, including through international support to lower-income countries, to improve domestic capacity for tax and other revenue collection''.
+In absolute terms, the United States is estimated to suffer the most from profit shifting while other high-income countries such as Germany and France are estimated to lose up to half of their profit base in this manner.